KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

 }
 ```

+{% info %}The transition here is so the handle gently slides from one side to the other.
+This might be a little distracting or unsettling for some people, so it’s advised to disable this transition when the [reduced motion is enabled](/2018/03/19/implementing-a-reduced-motion-mode/).{% endinfo %}

 ### Focused styles

-The reason we inserted our toggle container *after* the input itself is so we can use the adjacent sibling combinator (`+`) to style the toggle depending on the state of the input (checked, focused, disabled…).
+The reason we inserted our toggle container _after_ the input itself is so we can use the adjacent sibling combinator (`+`) to style the toggle depending on the state of the input (checked, focused, disabled…).

 First, let’s deal with focus styles.
 As long as they’re noticeable, they can be as custom as we want them to be.
 In order to be quite neutral, I decided to display the native focus outline around the toggle when the input is focused.